elyograg/cacheviewhandler/README.md

 As of mid-December 2021, this handler requires changes to Solr source code in order to function.

+If you want to edit this code, it imports into eclipse without trouble.
+It will probably also import into IntelliJ idea and other IDEs that can handle Java gradle projects.

 ## Tools needed to build customized Solr:

 * A POSIX operating system.
 Linux is known to work.